Our CO2 objective

 Raising employees’ awareness of environmental issues and of the measures taken by Pictet has long been part of our approach.

 Improving energy efficiency

 Our plan is to boost the involvement of our foreign branches, analyse our general consumption and involve each of our employees more than before.

-The initial findings of this assessment are that we should begin by targeting our branches in Asia and the Bahamas, where there is considerable potential for improvement.
+The initial findings of this assessment are that we should begin by targeting our branches in Asia and the Bahamas, where there is considerable scope for improvement.

 We will need to identify, measure and analyse exactly where we should take action, set ourselves further objectives and launch new projects.
-At this stage then, we are looking at what we have called our Environmental Approach 2.0.
+At this stage, we are looking at what we have called our Environmental Approach 2.0.

-There are also still very few measures being developed in the area of transport, and we need to look at what can be done there.
-A formal working group consisting of 13 people from the whole Group has also been set up so that we can push ahead with our environmental approach at our branches abroad.
+As yet, very few measures have been developed regarding transport, and we need to look at what can be done there.
+A formal working comprising 13 people from across the Group has also been set up to push ahead with our environmental approach at our branches abroad.

 Reconsidering our entire consumption chain

 Our carbon footprint is part of a broader issue, that of our general consumption, which needs to become more sustainable.

-To achieve this we will have to study the Group’s entire consumption chain, from our suppliers and their working practices through to the sorting and recycling of all material used, especially our IT equipment.
+To achieve this we have to study the Group’s entire consumption chain, from our suppliers and their working practices through to the sorting and recycling of all the material we use, especially our IT equipment.